 This course provides an overview of critical topic areas with greater depth provided in the arena of electronic medical record (EMR) evaluation, selection, and implementation.
 Additional topic areas will include: patient engagement through personal health records (PHR) and portals; patient-reported health status; the role of HIT in population health; HIPAA and security requirements; computerized order entry (CPOE); clinical documentation requirements and recommendations; the use of administrative and registry data for standard reports, scorecards, and dashboards; and the use of electronic patient information collected at the point of care and for ongoing comparative effectiveness evaluations.

-Strategy for health care organizations is the capstone course for the program.
+Strategy for health care organizations is both a capstone course and one that is taught throughout the program in each of the residential periods as well as online.
 Participants will develop a framework for formulating and evaluating strategic decisions, tools for identifying opportunities and evaluating alternative paths, and methods for encouraging innovation.

 This course will focus on strategic innovation, strategy implementation, and combining strategic thinking with leadership skills to create successful change.
 All the previous course work will be brought to bear on strategic redesign of the health care delivery system.
 The course will re-examine best-in-class examples of system design to understand the strategic implications of systemic change.
 In addition, the course will use complex cases to examine the delivery system from the viewpoint of a CEO, a board member, or a senior public official, requiring learners to use all their skill sets to think through design options that create value and optimize measures including institutional accountability, patient outcomes, quality, cost, and employee satisfaction.